 Typical Coverage Scenarios

-Coverage varies based on your plan type-fully insured, self-funded, or an add-on wellness program.
-Here are the most common structures:
+Coverage varies by plan type—fully insured, self-funded, or an add-on wellness program.
+Here are the most common setups:

-- Chiropractic Care: Covered by many PPO and POS plans, but often with a visit cap (e.g., 12-20 visits per year).
-Some plans require a referral from a primary care physician, while others allow direct access.
-High-deductible health plans (HDHPs) may cover it after the deductible is met.
+- Chiropractic Care: Many PPO and POS plans cover this, but often with a visit cap (e.g., 12–20 visits per year).
+Some require a referral from your primary care doctor; others don't.
+If you have a high-deductible health plan (HDHP), you'll likely need to meet your deductible first.

-- Acupuncture: Less commonly covered, but increasingly included for specific conditions (e.g., chronic back pain, migraines, or nausea from chemotherapy).
-When covered, it typically requires pre-authorization and limits the number of sessions.
+- Acupuncture: Less common, but increasing for specific conditions like chronic back pain, migraines, or chemo-related nausea.
+When covered, expect pre-authorization and a session limit.

-- Massage Therapy, Naturopathy, or Functional Medicine: Rarely covered by major medical plans.
-They are more commonly offered as a voluntary benefit or through wellness programs separate from the core health plan.
+- Massage Therapy, Naturopathy, or Functional Medicine: Rarely included in major medical plans.
+You'll more often find them as voluntary benefits or through workplace wellness programs.

 Why the Recent Shift?